rewiringamerica/buildstockbatch/docs/project_defn.rst

     buildstock run locally, on Eagle, or on AWS cannot save to GCP.

-*  ``job_identifier``: A unique string that starts with an alphabetical character, is up to 48 characters long, and only has letters, numbers or underscore.
+*  ``job_identifier``: A unique string that starts with an alphabetical character, is up to 48 characters long, and only has letters, numbers or hyphens.
    This is used to name the GCP Batch job to be created and differentiate it from other jobs.
 *  ``project``: The GCP Project ID in which the batch will be run and of the Artifact Registry